 How to use IF function in Excel

 This is a step-by-step guide on how to use IF function in Excel.
-It shows you how to create a formula using the IF function, it includes several IF formula examples, an introduction on how to use nested IF formulas, and the exercise file I used when creating this tutorial.
+It shows you how to create a formula using the IF function, it includes several IF formula examples, an introduction to how to use nested IF formulas, and the exercise file I used when creating this tutorial.

 The Excel IF function performs a logical test and returns one value when the condition is TRUE and another when the condition is FALSE.